 For the post-processing, you will need the current version of ParaView which you can download directly from the ParaView website.

-In the following, we will use the simulation of the airflow around a futuristic car concept which you can find in the SimScale Project library.
+In the following, we will use the simulation of the airflow around a futuristic car concept which you can find in the SimScale Projects library.
 It demonstrates a CFD simulation in the early stages of a car body design.
 The simulation is using a coarse mesh to save computing time and to get qualitative insights into the aerodynamics of the design.
-Of course, you can adapt everything this blog post is going to show you to other CFD simulations.
+Of course, one can easily adapt everything detailed in this blog post to other CFD simulations.

 Some of the important performance indicators in external aerodynamics are drag and lift.
-ParaView post-processing software allows us to visualize these indicators with just a few mouse clicks.
-Drag and lift are basically the components in flow and opposed to the gravitation direction (X and Z direction in the example below) of the normal force on the surface caused by the pressure (which means that we will neglect the viscous contribution in this post).
+The ParaView post-processing software allows the visualization of these indicators with just a few clicks of the mouse.
+Drag and lift are basically the components in the flow.
+They are opposed to the gravitation direction (X and Z direction in the example below) of the normal force on the surface caused by the pressure (which means that we will neglect the viscous contribution in this post).

 By decomposing this normal force for every element of the surface mesh, it is possible to get a visualization of the drag and lift in just four steps:

 1. Import the simulation results into ParaView and make sure you select all mesh regions of the result to be imported (also the surfaces!)

 2. Extract the surface of the car from the case by applying the “Extract block” filter:

 - “Filter” > “Alphabetical” > “Extract Block” and select the patches of the car’s surface